-The system clock is derived from either a crystal or an RC oscillator.
+The system clock is derived from either a crystal or an RC oscillator or a 32768Hz crystal oscillator.
 It is internally divided into four non-overlapping clocks.
 One instruction cycle consists of four system clock cycles.

 Instruction fetching and execution are pipelined in such a way that a fetch takes one instruction cycle while decoding and execution takes the next instruction cycle.
 The pipelining scheme causes each instruction to effectively execute in a cycle.
 If an instruction changes the value of the program counter, two cycles are required to complete the instruction.